A Four-Stage Data Augmentation Approach to ResNet-Conformer Based Acoustic Modeling for Sound Event Localization and Detection: Four-Stage Data Augmentation

-Ambisonics is another data format which decomposes a sound field on the orthogonal basis of spherical harmonic functions.
+Ambisonics is another data format that decomposes a sound field on an orthogonal basis of spherical harmonic functions.
 In this study, first-order decomposition is used to generate the FOA data set.
-It is obtained by converting the 32-channel microphone array signals by means of encoding filters based on anechoic measurements of the Eigenmike array response as detailed in \cite{politis2017comparing}.
+It is obtained by converting the spherical microphone array signals to first-order Ambisonics with measurement-based encoding filters \cite{politis2017comparing}.
 The FOA signal consists of four channels ($W,Y,Z,X$) with $W$ corresponding to an omnidirectional microphone and ($Y,Z,X$) corresponding to three bidirectional microphones aligned on the Cartesian axes.
-All four channels in the FOA format is space-coincident, offering only level differences and no time differences for a single DOA.
-With $t$ and $f$ as the T-F bin indexes, considering a point $p(t,f)$ from DOA in the short-time Fourier transform (STFT) domain given by azimuth angle $\phi$ and elevation angle $\theta$, the sound field on the four FOA channels can be decomposed as
+With $t$ and $f$ as the T-F bin indices, considering there is a point source $p(t,f)$ from DOA in the short-time Fourier transform (STFT) domain given by azimuth angle $\phi$ and elevation angle $\theta$, the sound field on the four FOA channels can be decomposed as